BLUF (communication): In digital communication

 Do you know who can help us convert Oracle data to SQL Server?
-This is for the new project and we’ve encountered some challenges…

-In the second message, the receiver already knows if he can help or he needs the assistance of another colleague.
+This is for the new project and we've encountered some challenges...In the second message, the receiver already knows if he can help or he needs the assistance of another colleague.
 This will lead to a faster decision-making process.

-At first, you need ample time to get used to this kind of writing style but in the end, you will find that it is better and more effective than the traditional one.
-As Marino (2020) puts it, “Brevity for readers doesn’t always translate to brevity for the writer.”

-The Persimmon Group had revealed that nearly 30% of our workday has been dedicated to reading and answering email; and about 40% of their time in the meeting.
-This has also been still rising due to the continuous integration of technology in the business field as part of their processes.
-While during the pandemic, about 13.5% is the increase of the number of meetings per person according to the data of National Bureau of Economic Research.
-Then, about 11.5% less time of employees spent their time in meetings during the post-lock down.
-BLUF as a military way to shorten the message can also help the business industry and the workers to make their workload easier.
-Poor communication is costing a lot of money and time.
-But through BLUF, they can save through simplifying words and messages in any communication strategies and tools being used in companies.
-BLUF makes you even more an effective communicator.
+The Persimmon Group had revealed that nearly 30% of office workdays are dedicated to reading and answering email and workers spend about 40% of their time in meetings.
+This has been rising due to the continuous integration of technology in the business field as part of their processes.
+During the COVID-19 pandemic, the National Bureau of Economic Research found that the number of meetings per person increased by 13.5%.
+Employees spent about 11.5% less time in meetings during the post-lockdown period.

-Beyond these textual discussions, BLUF in digital communication also means conveying data.
+Beyond textual discussions, BLUF in digital communication also means conveying data.
 This includes making a presentation filled with facts and figures.
-If your subject matter requires a deep dive into hard numbers and devilish details, there is a way not to put your audience to sleep.
-You can enliven your presentation by beginning with a "BLUF slide" — a compelling visual image that encapsulates the overall thesis.
-Before presenting research data to marketers, for instance, you can show a timeline of a company's sales before and after it experienced a public relations crisis.
+A presentation can begin with a "BLUF slide"—a compelling visual image that encapsulates the overall thesis.
+Before presenting research data to marketers, for instance, presenters may show a timeline of a company's sales before and after it experienced a public relations crisis.